-Many students dread the Math portion of the SAT, either because Math is a tough subject for them, or because they haven’t yet learned some of the more advanced topics in school.
+Many students dread the Math portion of the SAT, either because Math is a tough subject for them, or because they have yet to learn some of the more advanced topics in school.

 Write Out Your Solutions Step By Step

-Writing out solutions will help prevent you from making simple mistakes and leaves you a record of your work to check.
+Writing out your solutions step-by-step will help prevent you from making simple mistakes and leave you a record of your work to check.

 Another reason to write out your solutions step by step is that it leaves you a record to check when you’ve finished the test and want to go over your work.
 You can’t check your work if you don’t have any work to check!
 So, go ahead and write it all out—you’ll thank yourself the first time you catch a simple mistake that would have cost you a point off your score.